Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Experiment

 \subsection{Target loss is critical to \method{}}

-To highlight the significance of the target loss, we also explore an alternative method of updating the weights by re-scaling the evaluation losses during training.
-Specifically, we divide the evaluation loss by the initial loss for each domain, as given by: $\delta^i = \frac{\ell^i_T}{\ell^i_{\text{init}}}$.
-The domain weight dynamic of this is shown in \cref{fig:inverse} and the corresponding results are presented in \cref{tab:target_loss}.
-We see that without the constraints of target loss, scaling solely on the initial loss constantly drives the weight of \textit{GenLangauge} to nearly 1 and surpress others to 0.
-Consequently, the model exhibits a performance decrease of 4.1\% in the math benchmarks and 0.5\% in the code benchmarks compared to the CPT baseline.
-We hypothesize that this update function implicitly assumes a target loss of zero for each domain, leading to unrealistic expectations for the model to minimize the loss to zero across all domains.
-Such impractical targets disrupt the training process, ultimately degrading the model's overall performance.
+To highlight the significance of the target loss estimate in learning velocity, we also explore an alternative method that excludes the target loss in learning velocity when updating the weights.
+In this setting, Equation \ref{eq:velocity} is reduced to dividing the evaluation loss by the initial loss for each domain, as given by: $\delta^i = \frac{\ell_t^i(\theta, S^{\prime}_{\text{eval}, i})}{\ell^i_{\text{init}}}$.
+Using this formulation, we train CodeLlama on the \mathdata{} dataset.
+The evaluation results are presented in \cref{tab:target_loss} and the dynamic of the domain weight is shown in \cref{fig:inverse}.
+We see that without the constraints of target loss, the weight of GenLangauge is driven to nearly 1 and others are suppressed to nearly 0.
+Consequently, the model exhibits a performance decrease of 4.1\% in the math benchmarks and 0.5\% in the code benchmarks compared to the baseline.
+We hypothesise that this update function implicitly assumes a target loss of zero for each domain, leading to unrealistic expectations for the model to minimise the loss to zero across all domains.
+Such impractical targets disrupt the training process, ultimately degrading overall performance.